HydraCommander23/AboutMe-/readme.md

 # Projects I've done:
 -https://github.com/RoseMaster3000/FeedbackSystem
+- Faculty Feedback Management System

-### This project was done with some help but the initial setup and ideas were mine.
+### The feedback project was done with some help but the initial setup and ideas were mine.

 ## Skills: